eXept Software AG Logo

 o numBitsInMantissa

-(typically 1 less than the precision due to the hidden bit)
+Typically the precision is 1 more than the significant due to the hidden bit

 o precision